Palmolive Building

-The Palmolive Building, formerly the Playboy Building, is a 37-story Art Deco building at 919 N. Michigan Avenue in Chicago.
-Built by Holabird & Root, it was completed in 1929 and was home to the Colgate-Palmolive-Peet Corporation.
+The Palmolive Building, formerly the Playboy Building, is a 37-story Art Deco building at 919 N. Michigan Avenue in Chicago, Illinois.

+History

+Designed by Holabird & Root, the Palmolive Building was completed in 1929 as the home of the Colgate-Palmolive-Peet Company.

-The Palmolive Building was renamed the Playboy Building in 1965 when Playboy Enterprises purchased the leasehold of the building.
-It was home to the editorial and business offices of Playboy magazine from that time until 1989 when Playboy moved its offices to 680 N Lake Shore Drive.
+Playboy Enterprises purchased the leasehold in 1965 and the structure was renamed the Playboy Building.
+It was home to the editorial and business offices of Playboy magazine until 1989, when Playboy moved its offices to 680 N Lake Shore Drive.
 Playboy had sold the leasehold in 1980 and signed a 10-year lease that expired in 1990.
 The new leaseholder renamed the building 919 North Michigan Avenue.

 During the time that Playboy was in the building, the word P-L-A-Y-B-O-Y was spelled out in 9 ft illuminated letters on the north and south roofline.
 The building was designated a Chicago Landmark in 2000, and it was added to the federal National Register of Historic Places in 2003.